Remote work income: managing USD earnings in an NPR reality

 Three reasons:

-1. Your liabilities are NPR-denominated.
+- Your liabilities are NPR-denominated.
 Rent, food, school fees, taxes, vehicle EMIs, FD goals.
-Holding USD against NPR liabilities is an open currency position — and you're not in the FX trading business.
+Holding USD against NPR liabilities is an open currency position, and you're not in the FX trading business.

-3. Mental accounting is cleaner.
-"I spent Rs X this month" is a number you can act on; "my net worth is US$Y" isn't, when your spending is in NPR.
+- Mental accounting is cleaner.
+"I spent Rs X this month" is a number you can act on.
+"My net worth is US$Y" isn't, when your spending is in NPR.

-The exception: hold USD specifically against a known USD expense.
-Saving for a US master's degree starting next year, or a one-off overseas trip, or a software-licence renewal — for these, leaving the money in USD avoids round-trip conversion losses and is a cash-management decision rather than a currency bet.
+The exception is holding USD specifically against a known USD expense.
+Saving for a US master's degree starting next year, a one-off overseas trip, or a software-licence renewal.
+For those, leaving the money in USD avoids round-trip conversion losses and is a cash-management decision rather than a currency bet.

 The depreciation conversation, with actual numbers

 The standard story is "NPR keeps falling against the dollar."
-That's broadly true over decades but more nuanced over recent years.
+Broadly true over decades, more nuanced over recent years.

-The honest takeaway: don't treat NPR cash as a hedge against anything, but also don't treat USD cash as a hedge against NPR.
+The honest takeaway: don't treat NPR cash as a hedge against anything, and don't treat USD cash as a hedge against NPR either.
 Both are cash; both lose to inflation.
-The real protection is productive assets — fixed deposits, mutual funds, real estate, equities — held in the currency that matches your liabilities.
+The real protection is productive assets like fixed deposits, mutual funds, real estate, and equities, held in the currency that matches your liabilities.

 A working setup, end-to-end